Giving notice of intention

 If you wish to get married or form a civil partnership in England or Wales you must declare that you are legally free to do so.

-To give notice at Hartlepool Register Office you need an appointment, please contact complete an online enquiry form or call us on 01429 523337
+To give notice at Hartlepool Register Office you need an appointment, please contact complete an appointment request form or call us on 01429 523337

 Do I need to give notice?

-If you are getting married in a Church of England or Wales church and both you and your partner are UK or European Economic Area (EEA) nationals (including Switzerland) you do not normally need to give notice with a register office, instead you will complete Anglican preliminaries (external link).
+If you are getting married in a Church of England or Wales church and both you and your partner are relevant nationals you do not normally need to give notice with a register office, instead you will complete Anglican preliminaries (external link).
 Speak to the church conducting the ceremony for further information.

-If you are getting married in a Church of England or Wales church and either you or your partner, or both of you, are not UK or European Economic Area (EEA) nationals (including Switzerland) you will need to give notice.
+If you are getting married in a Church of England or Wales church and either you or your partner, or both of you, are subject to immigration you will need to give notice.

-All other marriages and all civil partnerships in England and Wales require notice to be given unless an exception has been granted by the General Register Office (GRO)
+All other marriages and all civil partnerships in England and Wales require notice to be given.